-- (a) State four ways in which multi-national companies can help developing countries such as Bangladesh.
-[4] - (b) International trade agreements can protect jobs.
-Despite this, some economists prefer free trade to trade agreements.
-Explain why.
-[6] - (c) Summarise the main argument of the Foreign Minister of Bangladesh.
-[4] - (d) Why might it be difficult for employment in the clothing industry to be replaced by employment in the manufacture of medicines?
-[6] - 2 (a) Explain the difference between an equilibrium price and a disequilibrium price.
-[4] - (b) Many more people travel by aeroplane today than ten years ago.
-With the help of a demand and supply diagram, explain what might have happened in the market for air travel to cause this increase. - 3 (a) State four non-wage influences on an individual's choice of occupation.
-[4] - (b) Explain what is meant by the primary, secondary and tertiary sectors of production and describe how the importance of each sector changes as a country develops.
-[6] - In 2004, economists were concerned about the inflationary impact of unusually high oil prices, which were caused by political uncertainty in the Middle East. - (a) Explain how inflation is measured.
-[6] - (b) Low inflation is one of the aims of government policy.
-Choose two other macro-economic aims of the government and explain what they mean.
-[4]
+(a) Explain the difference between an equilibrium price and a disequilibrium price.

+(b) and supply diagram, explain what might have happened in the market for air travel to cause (c) Define price elasticity of demand and suggest why different goods have different price elasticities. ce [5] (d) Discuss whether knowledge of price elasticity of demand is of use to a company sellir holiday tours. ng [5] 3 (a) State four non-wage influences on an individual's choice of occupation.
+4] (b) Explain what is meant by the primary, secondary and tertiary sectors of production ar describe how the importance of each sector changes as a country develops. nd [6] (c) Explain what is meant by a trade union.
+3] (d) Discuss the extent to which the relative strengths of trade unions influence the level earnings in different occupations. of 7] 4 In 2004, economists were concerned about the inflationary impact of unusually high oil prices, which were caused by political uncertainty in the Middle East. (a) Explain how inflation is measured.
+6] (b) Low inflation is one of the aims of government policy.
+Choose two other macro-econom aims of the government and explain what they mean. nic [4] (c) Explain how high oil prices may cause inflation.
+4] (d) Discuss the actions that a government might take to control inflation.
+6]